Knowledge Base

 1. Create a translation project

-Log in to your POEditor account, create a new project in your Dashboard and add your software's base language to it.
+Log in to your POEditor account, create a new project in your Dashboard and add your software's source language to it.
 This will be set later on as Default Reference Language for the project.

 2. Import source XLIFF file (.xlf)

 In the project page, use the Import functionality to upload the strings from your source XLIFF 1.2 file, with translations in the source language created at the first step.
-Make sure to check that you want to get translations from the <source> instead of the <target> tag (the strings in the <source> tag are the texts in the base language).
+Make sure to check that you want to get translations from the <source> instead of the <target> tag (the strings in the <source> tag are the texts in the source language).

 Import Symfony source file (Import page) - POEditor translation platform